uthapa82/Command-Notes-/CCNA200-301 Learning.md

 ### JSON, XML and YAML
 **Data Serialization**
-* The process of converting data into a atandardized format/structure that can be stored (in a file) or transmitted (over a network) and reconstructed later(i.e by a different application)
+* The process of converting data into a standardized format/structure that can be stored (in a file) or transmitted (over a network) and reconstructed later(i.e by a different application)
     * allows the data to be communicated between applications in a way both applications understand
 * Allows us to represent variables with text